Why Switch from Do Not Pay?

 - Empowers you to handle your own legal case.

-- The community aspect provides valuable support.
+- The community aspect provides valuable support, connecting people doing the same thing.

 Cons: